-To accelerate of the participation collaborators in universities to the LHD deuterium experiments, a symposium was also held in the annual conference of Japanese Society for Plasma and Fusion Science in 2013.
-The isotope effect of plasmas confinement was chosen as a main topic for the symposium since it is one of the key topics to explore at the LHD deuterium experiment and it is also necessary to extend the plasma parameter region to design a helical fusion reactor with high degree of accuracy.
+То accelerate the participation of collaborators in universities to the LHD deuterium experiments, a symposium was also held in the plasma conference in 2014.
+The isotope effect of plasmas confinement was chosen as a main topic for the symposium since it is one of the key topics to explore at the LHD deuterium experiment and it is also necessary to extend the plasma parameter region to design a helical fusion high reactor with degree of accuracy.
 Followings were the title of talks presented in the symposium;